ousia/iRaccoonShow/README.md

 * `recslides` records the sound to a file and writes the slide transitions to a text file, while displaying the slides at full screen.

-* `iraccoonshow` generates the final Flash presentation and loader from the PDF file, the sound recording and the time transitions.
+* `supershow-generator` generates the final Flash presentation and loader from the PDF file, the sound recording and the time transitions.

 ## Warning